Skip to content

 Slack Parameters

-Slack in the JSON configuration outlines the setup for the connection between the asset and the SlackApi.
-This parameter requires the API key, the Bot User OAuth Token, and the App Level Token available in your app, under the slack api website, after login.
+Slack in the JSON configuration outlines the setup for the connection between the connector and the SlackApi.
+This parameter requires the API key, the Bot User OAuth Token, and the App Level Token available in your app, on the Slack API website, after login.

 Parameter Description Required Example Default Value